-As at June 30, 2021, the Company has working capital deficit of \$(9,185), reflecting current assets of \$12,494, offset by current liabilities of \$21,679, as compared with working capital of \$2,031 as at December 31, 2020, reflecting current assets of \$40,554, offset by current liabilities of \$38,523.
-The outstanding amount under the MLC I Revolving Senior Loan Facility was fully repaid on February 4, 2021.
+As at September 30, 2021, the Company has working capital deficit of \$(8,522), reflecting current assets of \$5,925, offset by current liabilities of \$14,447, as compared with working capital of \$2,031 as at December 31, 2020, reflecting current assets of \$40,554, offset by current liabilities of \$38,523.
+The outstanding amount under the MLC I Revolving Senior Loan Facility was fully repaid and terminated on February 4, 2021.
+The outstanding amount under the MLCSC Credit Facility was fully repaid and terminated on August 20, 2021.
 The Company has the ability to raise additional liquidity through the issuance of common shares and through the sale of its portfolio investments.
+The Company has a total of \$48.0 million undrawn on its credit facilities.